AleksandrJelohhin/MacOsDocker/README.md

 ```
 kvm-ok
 ```
-17) Switch back to Windows.
+17) Switch back to Windows
 Download and Install some "XServer" app that can run graphical Linux apps on Windows.
 I was using GWSL.
 ```